How a Business is Divided in a Divorce in Arizona

 Table of Contents

-Business Appraisal When Dividing a Business in a Divorce
+Business Appraisal When Dividing a Business in a Divorce in Arizona

 Business evaluations and assessments, however, occur in only a small percentage of divorce cases due to the relatively limited number of business owners compared to the significantly greater number of employed individuals.

-The court may not only divide the value of the company based upon its value but may also share business profits while the divorce is pending.
+The court may not only divide the value of the company based upon its value but may also share business profits received while the divorce is pending.

 Although there could be situations that justify a different result, most judges favor as clean a division of property as possible to eliminate any business, personal, or legal ties that can lead to future conflict.